jessevig/bertviz/README.md

 ##### Current limitations

-The tool works best with shorter sentences and may fail if the input text is very long.
-Some elements may not render properly if multiple visualizations are combined in a single notebook.
+The visualizations works best with shorter sentences and may fail if the input text is very long.
+The tool is designed such that only one visualization should be included per notebook.

 ## Authors